sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-Databricks Vnet.md

 Under this remove the default rule which gives access to all IPs.

-Disable the access to all azure services , by deselecting the checkbox.
+Disable the access to all azure services , by de-selecting the checkbox.

 ![network restriction](/images/network_restriction.PNG)